 Nasi Kandar

-Originating in Penang by Indian Muslims, Nasi Kandar is a rice-based dish that comes with a variety of side dishes, such as fried chicken, beef or calamari and is topped with a spicy curry sauce.
+Originating in Penang by Indian Muslims, Nasi Kandar is a rice-based dish with fried chicken, beef or calamari and is topped with a spicy curry sauce.

 Nasi Lemak